-The objectives of the Internal Audit Function are to provide independent assurance that business risks are identified and are being well managed and controlled by effective systems of internal control.
+The objectives of the Internal Audit Function are to provide independent assurance that business risks are identified and are being well mitigated and controlled by effective systems of internal control or other mechanisms

-The Internal Audit function of the Company is provided by the Managers who employ an independent Head of Internal Audit (HIA) who in turn reports to the Board.
+The Internal Audit function of the Company is provided by the Managers who employ an independent Head of Internal Audit (HIA) who reports functionally to the PAMIA Audit Committee, via its Chairman and administratively to the TMH Chief Executive Officer.
 The HIA may engage third parties to conduct some Audits under his/her management if it is felt that specific technical skills are required or where insufficient general audit resource is available.